haydnv/tinychain/host/transact/README.md

-This crate is used internally by Tinychain.
+This crate is used internally by TinyChain.
 It provides traits and data structures to support transactional mutations of in-memory and persistent datatypes.

 Example:
 ```rust